Learn how to work smart and say no

 Many people spend their lives drifting from one task to another.
 Setting SMART goals means you can clarify your ideas, focus your efforts, use your time and resources productively, and increase your chances of achieving your end goal.

 Working SMART means setting yourself targets that are:

-when's your deadline? how much time do you have for study and writing? which things need to be done straight away and which things can be done later?
+When's your deadline? how much time do you have for studying and writing? which things need to be done straight away and which things can be done later?